cortabear/strategy__golden-cross/README.md

 # Strategy : The Golden Cross
 The Golden Cross Strategy Demo
-In this demo we will walk through the creation of a trading strategy using NinjaTrader 8.
+In this demo we will walk through the creation of the infamous 'Golden Cross Strategy' trading strategy using NinjaTrader 8.

 ## Table Of Conents
 1. [Getting Started](#)